Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: Methods

 \section{Methods}

 We consider a 2D Fermi superfluid with balanced populations of the two spin components at zero temperature.
-Particles of different spin will experience a s-wave contact interaction.
+Particles of different spins will experience an s-wave contact interaction.
 Within the mean-field theory, the many-body Schr\"odinger equations of this system can be well reduced to BdG equations

 where $\hat{H}_S=-\nabla^2/2m+V(\textit{\textbf{r}})-\mu$ is the single particle Hamiltonian in an external potential $V(\textit{\textbf{r}})$ with mass $m$ and chemical potential $\mu$. $E_\eta$ is the quasiparticle eigenenergy with the corresponding quasiparticle wave functions $u_\eta$ and $v_\eta$, which are normalized by $\int d\textit{\textbf{r}}[v_\eta(\textit{\textbf{r}})v^*_{\eta'}(\textit{\textbf{r}})+u_\eta(\textit{\textbf{r}})u^*_{\eta'}(\textit{\textbf{r}})]=\delta_{\eta\eta'}$.
 Here and hereinafter, we set the Planck constant $\hbar=1$.
 These BdG equations should be self-consistently solved with the order parameter (or gap) function